ubc-library-rc/gis-thematic-mapping/content/hands-on5.md

 parent: Hands On
 ---
 # Adding Labels
-Now we have two thematic visualizations of Douglas Fir street trees by Vancouver neighbourhood.
+We now have two thematic visualizations of Douglas Fir street trees by Vancouver neighbourhood.
 However, some contextual information might be useful, such as the names of neighbourhoods and/or the total number of Douglas Firs in each neighbourhood.

 ---

-## Add neighbourhood labels
+## Label Neighbourhoods
 First, let's add the names of neighbourhoods to our choropleth map.
 Turn the proportional symbol layer off so it isn't distracting.

 *1*{: .circle .circle-yellow} Open the Layer Properties for `vanHoodsCount` and navigate to **Labels**.
 Currently, no labels are set.